sogeuni/sogeuni.github.io/content/abs/advanced-topics/arrays.md

 #+ complete with whitespace, line breaks, etc.
 ```

-In an array context, some Bash [[../commands/internal-commands-and-builtins|builtins]] have a slightly altered meaning.
-For example, [[../commands/internal-commands-and-builtins#^UNSETREF|unset]] deletes array elements, or even an entire array.
+In an array context, some Bash [[internal-commands-and-builtins|builtins]] have a slightly altered meaning.
+For example, [[internal-commands-and-builtins#^UNSETREF|unset]] deletes array elements, or even an entire array.

 ###### Example 27-6.
 Some special properties of arrays